OpenNetworkingFoundation/ansible-role-nginx/README.md

 Or, use DNS based challenges with `acme`, which don't depend on nginx serving the challenges.

+## PHP Support

+PHP via FastCGI can be enabled on a per-vhost basis by including:

+    php: true

+within the vhost definition.
+The `php` role must also be installed.

 ## Defaults

 There are several global config options, which apply to all sites being hosted.